gemerden/wildpath/README.md

 A path abstraction to access items in composite (e.g. JSON) objects in python.

+## Installation

+WildPath can be easily installed with `pip install wildpath`

 ## Introduction

 This module is intended primarily as a practical tool to access data in complex data structures.
 Especially accessing multiple items usually requires for-loops or other constructs and there is no straightforward way to pass nested locations as single parameters.
 This module solves this problem by introdicing 2 classes:

   - `Path` allows to get, set and delete single items in the data structure; it is optimized for speed,
-  - `WildPath` does the same and allows wildcards and boolean logic (and, or, not) in paths to get, set and delete to multiple items in one call,
+  - `WildPath` does the same and allows wildcards and boolean logic (`and, or, not`) in paths to get, set and delete to multiple items in one call,
   -  Both have iterators (in the common baseclass) to run through all paths and values in a data structure.

 As an typical example we take the JSON response of a call to `maps.googleapis.com` for the route between 2 addresses.
 The response is over 390 lines of JSON if nicely formatted.
 However we will only be interested in the geo_locations of the individual steps (turn-by-turn instructions) of the route.